A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Introduction

 everywhere, barring the point-set locations and the Voronoi boundaries where $R$ is not differentiable.
 Here $\nabla R=(R_{x},R_{y})$ denotes the gradients of $R$.
 This is a nonlinear differential equation and an example of a static Hamilton-Jacobi equation.

-Since the advent of the fast marching method \cite{Osher88,Osher02}, the literature is replete with pioneering works which have successfully tackled this problem.
+Since the advent of the fast marching method \cite{Sethian96}, the literature is replete with pioneering works which have successfully tackled this problem.
 Fast marching is an elegant technique which solves for $R$ in $O(N\log N)$ time at the given $N$ grid locations using the Godunov upwind discretization scheme.
+The $log N$ stems from the overhead of administering a priority queue data structure.
+The ingenious work in \cite{Yatziv06} gives an $O(N)$ implementation of the fast marching method with a cleverly chosen \emph{untidy priority queue} data structure.
 Faster methods like the fast sweeping method \cite{Zhao05} employs Gauss-Seidel iterations and finds the solution for $R$ in $O(N)$.
-The ingenious work in \cite{Yatziv06} gives an $O(N)$ implementation of the fast marching method with a cleverly chosen \emph{untidy priority queue} data structure.
+Though it is computationally nicer and easier to implement than the fast marching method, the actual number of sweeps required for convergence depends on the problem at hand---heuristically $2^D$ sweeps are required in $D$ dimensions.
 Fast sweeping methods have also been extended to the more general static Hamilton-Jacobi equation \cite{Kao02} and also for the eikonal equation on non-regular grids \cite{Qian07,Kao08}.
 A Hamiltonian approach to solve the eikonal equation can be found in \cite{Siddiqi99}.
 Methods based on geometric consideration of the reverse Huygens's principle can be seen in \cite{Tsai02}.
 In \cite{Aggarwal87}, the distance function is extracted by constructing the Voronoi diagram that is shown to be optimally linear in the number of data points.
 Other sweeping based methods for constructing the Euclidean distance function includes the work in \cite{Danielsson80}.